Latest Russian missile attack stifled by Ukrainian Air Defence

 The December 5 attack on Ukraine’s energy infrastructure is the sixth since October 10, leaving Ukraine to battle regular blackouts as temperatures plummet.
 The previous two, on November 15 and November 23, saw some of the largest attacks since the invasion and caused billions in damage.

-Russia has acknowledged that it is targeting energy facilities in the lead-up to winter to assert pressure and panic on the country.
+Russia has acknowledged that it is targeting energy facilities in the lead-up to winter to exert pressure and instil panic on the country.
 The actions have been condemned as a war crime by many of Ukraine’s allies, with Nato recently branding Russia as a terrorist state, followed by the Council of Europe Parliamentary Assembly (PACE), which also recognised Russia as a state sponsor of terrorism on the same day as the missile attacks.